 Following the suggestions in Ref.~\cite{Smith:2017}, we start with a small batch size, and increase it in initial training epochs.
 We test this approach by comparing the mean square error of the $x$ reconstruction model over the training set over the first 200 epochs of training over three different training regimes.
-The results are summarized in Fig.~\ref{fig:xhistory} and imply to use a gradually increasing batch size up to a maximum batch size of $1000$. \FIGxhistory{Training history for $x$ reconstruction model using different training parameters but the same $Q^2$ reconstruction model obtained with ${\cal L}=1.0\times10^{-5}$, ${\cal R}=1.0\times10^{-6}$ and ${\cal B}=10000$.
-For all the cases of the $x$ reconstruction model training the initial learning rate was set to ${\cal L}=1.0\times10^{-5}$ and the regularization parameter to ${\cal R}=1.0\times10^{-6}$. }{\nospelling{fig:xhistory}}
+The results are summarised in Fig.~\ref{fig:xhistory} and imply to use a gradually increasing batch size up to a maximum batch size of $1000$. \FIGxhistory{Training history for $x$ reconstruction model using different training parameters but the same $Q^2$ reconstruction model obtained with ${\mathcal L}=1.0\times10^{-5}$, ${\mathcal R}=1.0\times10^{-6}$ and ${\mathcal B}=10000$.
+In each of the cases, the initial learning rate was set to ${\mathcal L}=1.0\times10^{-5}$ and the regularisation parameter to ${\mathcal R}=1.0\times10^{-6}$. }{\nospelling{fig:xhistory}}